H-Core/H.Deskband/README.md

 ### Usage

 1. Run VS as administrator
 2. Start building the H.Deskband project.
-This will automatically register the library with the system.
+This will automatically register the library in the system.
 3. Activate Deskband
 ![Activation](docs/activation.png)

+### Debug
+You can debug this using the H.DeskBand.TestApp project.
+This is a WinForms single-window application that contains this control.

 ### Contacts
 * [mail](mailto:havendv@gmail.com)